trattner/trattner.github.io/_posts/2021-4-24-home-to-quito.md

 _Getting more in touch with my body is essential to this process._

-I would not have written that sentence before the SF trip; the outcome of my date and insights from my therapist have given me some interesting new perspectives.
+I would not have written that sentence before the SF trip; I gained interesting new perspectives from the outcome of my date, admonishments from my sister, and insights from my therapist.
 I'm beginning to see how the planning intellectual part of me dominates counterproductively across myriad situations.
 Like all [Martians](https://smile.amazon.com/gp/product/0060574216/), it seems I need to get more in touch with my feelings.

 People often think I have high EQ as a super friendly dude.
 For example, I had a great first day in Quito meeting some folks who work at the [Basilica](https://en.wikipedia.org/wiki/Bas%C3%ADlica_del_Voto_Nacional).
 We ended up going for drinks and spent more than four hours hanging out!